nydiokar/analyzer/docs/helius_v2_API/helius-getTransactionsForAddress-migration.md

 - Signatures mode still returns up to 1000 items/page, but is much faster and more flexible due to server-side filters and cursor.
 - "Full" mode returns up to 100 items/page; we will not adopt it now because we need Enhanced payloads.
 If a feature only needs standard Solana tx detail and not Enhanced, it could optionally use "full" mode later.
 - Cost: docs note this endpoint requires a Developer plan and costs 100 credits/request.
 Using precise time windows and status filters reduces page count.
 Monitor credit spend per wallet.

+Optional pre-triage for newest page(s):
+- For the most recent page(s), you may call `getTransactionsForAddress` with `transactionDetails: "full"` and `encoding: "jsonParsed"` to quickly compute per-account SOL/SPL deltas and determine relevance before calling Enhanced.
+- Only send signatures that actually touch the wallet to `/v0/transactions`.
+This can reduce Enhanced volume while keeping Phase 2 for swap attribution and enriched transfers.
+- Keep the cap at ≤100 for "full" pages; use this only as a fast filter for the freshest batches, not for full history.

 ### Concrete call templates (Phase 1)